 If certain conditions are satisfied, the tax will be calculated as if the deceased had left the property to the person entitled to it as a result of the variation.
 These are:

-If the executors have already distributed the majority of the assets, they may find that the estate has insufficient funds to meet the additional Inheritance Tax obligations.
-In such circumstances the executors will refuse to join the election by the beneficiary to vary the gift.
+If the PRs have already distributed the majority of the assets, they may find that the estate has insufficient funds to meet the additional Inheritance Tax obligations.
+In such circumstances the PRs will refuse to join the election by the beneficiary to vary the gift.
 Should this occur, the beneficiary will have to retain the gift.

 The outright rejection by the beneficiary of a gift of property is called a disclaimer.
-It is possible to disclaim a benefit under a Will and also an entitlement on intestacy in whole or in part.
-All that is necessary for the disclaimer to be effective is for the beneficiary to indicate an intention to disclaim to the deceased's executors.
-There is no formality required, although, in practice, the executors are likely to insist that notice of the disclaimer is given in writing.
+It is possible to disclaim a benefit under a Will and also an entitlement on intestacy.
+All that is necessary for the disclaimer to be effective is for the beneficiary to indicate an intention to disclaim to the deceased's PRs.
+There is no formality required, although, in practice, the PRs are likely to insist that notice of the disclaimer is given in writing.

 The disclaimer must be made before the beneficiary receives some benefit.
 For example, after the beneficiary has lived in a house left to them, or after they receive a dividend from shares, they cannot disclaim the property.
-It is not necessary that the beneficiary disclaim the entire gift.
-The beneficiary can decide to retain one part of the gift and reject the other part.
+It is also necessary that the beneficiary disclaim the entire gift.
+The beneficiary cannot decide to retain one part of the gift and reject the other part.